Information Management - Bachelor's Degree Programme

 Obtainable degree or qualification: Bachelor's Degree of Social Sciences in Library, Information and Archive Studies

-Tuition fee per year (ac. year 2025/2026): full-time - 2800 EUR for EU/EEA/Swiss citizens, permanent residence permit holders and their family members.
-Part-time - 2200 EUR for EU/EEA/Swiss citizens, permanent residence permit holders and their family members.
+Tuition fee per year (ac. year 2025/2026): full-time - 2800 EUR for EU/EEA/Swiss citizens, EU Long-term resident permit holders and their family members.
+Part-time - 2200 EUR for EU/EEA/Swiss citizens, EU Long-term resident permit holders and their family members.

 Study location: Riga, Latgale suburb